common-voice/common-voice/README.md

 [voice.mozilla.org](https://voice.mozilla.org)

 ### Contribution
-[HELP WANTED] Please help us add sentences to be read by our users.
+[Non-code] Please help us add sentences to be read by our users.
 See [issue 341](https://github.com/mozilla/voice-web/issues/341) for details.

+[Code] Check out our list of [help wanted bugs](https://github.com/mozilla/voice-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 Did you notice a bug?
 Do you have a feature request?
-Please file an issue [here on GitHub](https://github.com/mozilla/voice-web/issues)
+Please file an issue [here on GitHub](https://github.com/mozilla/voice-web/issues).

-For general discussion (feedback, ideas, random musings), check out our [Discourse Category](https://discourse.mozilla-community.org/c/voice)
+For general discussion (feedback, ideas, random musings), check out our [Discourse Category](https://discourse.mozilla-community.org/c/voice).

 ### Development
 ```